 The Ground Floor of the Library contains a High Use Collection which includes many of the books assigned for undergraduate modules.
 The rest of the Library collections are on the upper floors.
+The music collection is housed on the first floor, and includes an extensive selection of scores you can borrow for performance.
 There are plenty of study areas and bookable rooms to carry out group work, as well as many areas to work on your own.
 The Library contains a large number of PCs and has laptops to borrow on the ground floor to use in other study areas.

-The Information Consultant for Music is Stavroula Kiritsi (stavroula.kiritsi@rhul.ac.uk) until 31 October 2022, and thereafter Rachel White (Rachel.white @rhul.ac.uk).
+The Information Consultant for Music is Rachel White (Rachel.white@rhul.ac.uk).